elastic/DaC-Reference/docs/known_limitations.md

 ## Intermittent Exception List Kibana Import Issue

-- There is an intermittent issue when importing many rules and exception lists at the same time that is currently being investigated related to [this Kibana issue](https://github.com/elastic/kibana/issues/143864).
+- There is an intermittent issue when importing many rules and exception lists at the same time that has been investigated related to [this Kibana issue](https://github.com/elastic/kibana/issues/143864).
 This may cause exception list references to be stripped when importing rules in some cases.
 We implemented a helper message that will attempt to identify when this occurs and provide a command template that you can run to re-try to upload the rules that might have failed erroneously.
 This message will appear from the output of `kibana import-rules` if this situation is detected.
 We expect the issue to be resolved as of 8.16.1 and 8.15.5, but this workaround is available for those who are using older stacks.
+See the following Kibana references for more information: [190447](https://github.com/elastic/kibana/pull/190447) and [193471](https://github.com/elastic/kibana/pull/193471).

+## Rule Size Limitations

+- The Kibana API has limitations on number/size of rules for importing and exporting that may impact the way one interacts with our DaC commands.
+For instance, the export API cannot export more than 10,000 rules.
+If one tries to export more one should expect to receive a message similar to the following: `{"message":"Can't export more than 10000 rules","status_code":400}`.
+Additionally, there is an ~5k rules limit when importing rules into Kibana.
+If one attempts this, one should expect to receive a message similar to: `413 Client Error: Request Entity Too Large for url`.
+To mitigate the import limitation, one split one's rules into folders smaller than 5k rules each and upload them separately.
+E.g. calling `kibana import-rules` for each folder directly.

 ## Schema Validation Support